-Standard 5: High Expectations for Professional Practice - Effective The superintendents candidate develops the individual professional capacity and practice of school district personnel to promote the academic student success and well-being of all students.
+Standard 5: High Expectations for Professional Practice - Effective superintendents develop the professional capacity and practice of school personnel to promote student success.

-5(a) The superintendent recruits, hires, supports, develops, and retains effective and caring educators and staff.
+- 5(a) The superintendent recruits, hires, supports, develops, and retains effective and caring educators and staff. - 5(b) The superintendent develops principals', teachers', and staff members' professional knowledge, skills, and practice.

-- 5(b) The superintendent develops principals', teachers', and staff members' professional knowledge, skills, and practice. - 5(c) The superintendent delivers actionable feedback about instruction and other professional practice through valid, research anchored systems of supervision and evaluation to support the development of principals', teachers' and staff members' knowledge, skills, and practice. - 5(d) The superintendent empowers and motivates principals, teachers, and staff to the highest levels of professional practice (individually and collectively) for continuous learning and improvement. - 5(e) The superintendent develops workplace conditions for principals, teachers and other professional staff that promote effective professional development, practice, and student learning. - 5(f) The superintendent empowers and entrusts principals, teachers and staff with collective responsibility for meeting the academic, social, emotional, and physical needs of each student, pursuant to the mission, vision, and beliefs of the district. - 5(g) The superintendent establishes and sustains a professional culture of engagement and commitment to shared vision, goals, and objectives. - 5(h) The superintendent establishes mutual accountability among educators and other professional staff for each student's success and the effectiveness of the district as a whole. - 5(i) The superintendent supports open, productive, collaborative, trusting working relationships among principals, teachers, and staff to build professional capacity and improve practices. - 5(j) The superintendent designs and implements job-embedded and other opportunities for professional learning collaboratively with principals, teachers, and staff.
+- 5(c) The superintendent delivers actionable feedback about instruction and other professional practice through valid, research-anchored systems of supervision and evaluation to support the development of principals', teachers' and staff members' knowledge, skills, and practice. - 5(d) The superintendent empowers and motivates principals, teachers, and staff to the highest levels of professional practice (individually and collectively) for continuous learning and improvement. - 5(e) The superintendent develops workplace conditions for principals, teachers and other professional staff that promote effective professional development, practice, and student learning. - 5(f) The superintendent empowers and entrusts principals, teachers and staff with collective responsibility for meeting the academic, social, emotional, and physical needs of each student, pursuant to the mission, vision, and beliefs of the district. - 5(g) The superintendent establishes and sustains a professional culture of engagement and commitment to shared vision, goals, and objectives. - 5(h) The superintendent establishes mutual accountability among educators and other professional staff for each student's success and the effectiveness of the district as a whole. - 5(i) The superintendent supports open, productive, collaborative, trusting working relationships among principals, teachers, and staff to build professional capacity and improve practices. - 5(j) The superintendent designs and implements job-embedded and other opportunities for professional learning collaboratively with principals, teachers, and staff.

-Standard 6: Advocacy and cCommunications - Effective-The superintendent candidates engages with school district personnel and the community others in meaningful, reciprocal, and mutually beneficial ways to promote student success.
+Standard 6: Advocacy and communications - Effective superintendents engage with others in meaningful, reciprocal, and mutually beneficial ways to promote student success.

-- 6(a) The superintendent engages in regular and open two-way communication with families, the community, and other stakeholders about the district, students, needs, problems, and accomplishments. - 6(b) The superintendent creates means for the district community to partner with families to support student learning in and out of schools in the district. - 6(c) The superintendent advocates for education, the district and school, principals, teachers, parents, and students to engender district support and involvement. - 6(d) The superintendent works effectively in the political environment at district, local, and state levels.
+- 6(a) The superintendent engages in regular and open two-way communication with families, the community, and other stakeholders about the district, students, needs, problems, and accomplishments. - 6(b) The superintendent creates means for the district community to partner with families to support student learning in and out of schools in the district. - 6(c) The superintendent advocates for education, the district and school, principals, teachers, parents, and students to engender district support and involvement. - 6(d) The superintendent works effectively in the political environment at district, local, and state levels. - 6(e) The superintendent builds and sustains productive partnerships with public and private sectors to promote district improvement and student learning.